 A big ol' pile of smoked ribs in Chinameca, Veracruz

 It was one of those only-in-Mexico moments: my friend Janneth, yelling into the open window of a stranger’s home.
 “Señora!” she called.
 The living room on the other side of the screen was dark.
 But an older woman’s voice answered back, from somewhere in the depths of the house.
 “What do you want?”
 Janneth replied honestly.
 “We want to learn how you make your carne de Chinameca!
 They told us it’s very good.”
 (Important fact: in Mexico, no one ever asks who “they” is.)
 We waited a few seconds.
 Then came the woman’s muffled reply: “I’m busy.”
 We had ended up there because we’d become a little obsessed with finding out the secrets of carne de Chinameca, a type of smoked meat that’s popular in Southern Veracruz.
-I didn’t even realize that barbecue — American-style barbecue — existed in that area of Mexico.
+I didn’t even realize that barbecue -- American-style barbecue -- existed in that area of Mexico.
 Carne de Chinameca reminded me a lot of what norteamericanos might eat on the Fourth of July: a smoky, crispy-grilled meat that tasted like coals and campfire and being outside.
 I had first tried it on a picadita in Catemaco and it was a jolt to the brain.
 This wasn’t the salty, cured taste of tasajo

 .
 A row of young girls sold piles of the deep-red colored meat, and they waved floppy pieces at Janneth, Martha and I, with their hands sheathed in plastic grocery bags.
 “Pásale guerita!” they called, shaking the meat.
 We stopped and asked the girls about the marinade.
 They shrugged, saying the meat was brought to them directly from Chinameca.
 A woman at the end of the row overheard us and said, “Tiene achiote and pimentón.”
 Annatto seed

+and paprika.
 We wanted more information, so the following afternoon we drove to Chinameca, about 30 minutes from Coaztacoalcos.
 I sort of expected to see a Texas Hill Country-type thing, with smokers parked on the roadside.
-It wasn’t like that — Chinameca turned out to be a collection of well-kept single-story houses, a pharmacy, a taquería.
+It wasn’t like that -- Chinameca turned out to be a collection of well-kept single-story houses, a pharmacy, a taquería.
 The only sign that it was a barbecue paradise were two open-air stands on the outskirts of town, both of which appeared to be smoking meat.
 The first stand, an open-air wooden shack with a cobbled-together roof, had an obscene cluster of longaniza draped over the grill, dripping and smoking and hanging like a fresh pile of entrails.

 The owner, a friendly woman, explained that the marinade contained chile guajillo, achiote and pimentón.
 She first cooked the longaniza on the grill and then smoked for it two to three hours, using pine, nanche